lordvidex/lordvidex/README.md

 -->

 - 🔭 I’m currently working on [Hawk Shipping](https://hawkshipping.com), [VarsityScape](https://varsityscape.com), [PayTrybe](https://www.paytrybe.com) and [Boayant](https://www.github.com/boayant-dev)
-- 🌱 I’m currently learning iOS development with Swift, ROS Noetic (for Robotics Systems), eNSP (for Networking)
+- 🌱 I’m currently learning iOS development with Swift, ROS Noetic (for Robotics Systems) with C++ and Python, eNSP (for Networking)
 - 👯 I’m looking to collaborate on Mobile Development / Robotics
 - 🤔 I’m looking for help with Mentorship, Internship or scholarship.
 - 💬 Ask me about Flutter😍 and backend development with NestJS/TypeScript 🔮